kparc/kcc/README.md

 kei:84   /kenneth eugene iverson, 1920-2004
 ```

-If you have to ask, the maximal length of an identifier in 𝒌 is actually **160 bytes**.
-Everything in excess of that is simply ignored, but if you ever  encounter this limit, this will probably mean that something went very wrong at the design stage.
+If you have to ask, the maximal length of an identifier in 𝒌 is **160 bytes**.
+Everything in excess of that is simply ignored, but if you ever encounter this limit in practice, this will probably mean that something went very wrong back at the design stage.

 Leading digits and Unicode identifiers are not permitted.
 Dots are reserved for future use.

 #### space

 The subject of code organization is an eternal controversy in software development.
-Computer languages have different philosophies on coding style, especially when it comes to three specific keystrokes: **`\n`**, **`\t`** and, less surprisingly, **`0x20`**.
+Computer languages have different philosophies on coding style, especially when it comes to three keystrokes: **`\n`**, **`\t`** and, surprise, **`0x20`**.
 If we define two extremes as "tall, lean, sparse and readable" and "robust, wide, dense and cryptic", then C is a classic example of `tlsr`, and 𝒌 is all the way down `rwdc` road.

-* The language actively encourages the programmer to produce very dense and succinct code.
-On the other hand, it does not prevent a fairly verbose style, and can be written tall.
+* The 𝒌 language actively encourages the programmer to produce very dense and succinct code.
+On the other hand, it does not prevent verbose style, and can be written tall.

 * In 𝒌, it is possible to minimize code scrolling or even avoid it completely.
 When the entire program or component physically fits in your view, you lose no time on navigating source and switching contexts.